Wealth Architect · · 19 min read

 Tax Frameworks for Global Founders

 Tax is the largest wealth transfer most founders will ever make.
-Not to investors, not to employees, not to vendors—to the government.
+Not to investors, not to employees, not to vendors.
+To the government.
+And most founders don't think seriously about it until scrambling, six months before an exit, googling "Portugal NHR" at 2 am and wondering if things should have been structured differently five years ago.

 The pattern is consistent: founders who think about tax early pay less than those who panic late.
 Sometimes the difference is seven figures.

 This isn't a post about which country has the lowest rates.
 That information is freely available and usually misleading anyway.
-Instead, it provides a framework for thinking about tax—one that holds up regardless of which jurisdictions are in play and whether the rules change next year.
+Instead, it provides a framework for thinking about tax and structuring that holds up regardless of which jurisdictions are in play and whether the rules change next year.
+Because they will change.
+They always do.

-Nothing in this post should be considered as tax advice.
+Disclaimer: Nothing in this post should be considered as tax advice.
 Specific situations need proper professional analysis.
 But understanding the frameworks helps ask better questions and evaluate the answers.

 Mental Model: Tax as Cost of Jurisdiction